Anne’s Admission Advice: Mastering your video response

 The video response is a unique part of our application.
 We ask you to address the following prompt in 30 to 60 seconds on camera:

 The mission of the USC Glorya Kaufman School of Dance is to empower dance thought leaders through artistry and scholarship.
-How can art facilitate conversations about social issues?
+What does it mean to be a dance thought leader in 2022?

 Why include this with our application?
 We want you to have an informed opinion about dance, and to be able to articulate that opinion.
 Throughout your time in our BFA program, you will be asked to engage in spirited debate with fellow students, faculty and distinguished guests in many courses, including annual colloquiums.
 At USC Kaufman, we want students not just to be seen, but also to be heard.